Sports Injury Claims for Compensation

 - General damages – General damages refer to compensation for your injuries.
 This will be based on your pain and suffering as a direct result of the injuries sustained in your accident.

 - Special damages – Special damages refer to any additional financial losses you sustained as a direct result of your injuries.
-These can include loss of earnings, travel costs, home care costs, and medical costs.
+These can include loss of earnings, travel costs, home care costs, and medical treatment costs.
 You should ensure that you keep receipts of any additional expenses to prove your special damages.

 To find out more about how we value your claim, feel free to look at this section on our website.